Se-Hun/Se-Hun/README.md

 ![](https://img.shields.io/github/followers/Se-Hun?style=social)

 </div>

+I am a developer interested in developing interfaces that enable efficient human-computer communications.
+I study natural language understanding and general tasks related to natural language processing.
+Specially, I researched question answering task and summarization.
+Also, I am interested in various studies related to machine learning or deep learning.

 <!--
 **Se-Hun/Se-Hun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.